Are Solar Panels Worth It in 2026? 12-13 Year Payback (Who Should Skip)

 • Review your electricity bills to determine annual consumption

-• Check roof orientation (south-facing is optimal, east/west acceptable)
+• Check roof orientation (south-facing is optimal, east/west acceptable).
+See our system guides by roof type for sizing recommendations

 • Identify potential shading issues (trees, buildings, chimneys)